 Inbound marketing let’s the customer take the front seat & make the first move.
 If a customer finds your content relevant & if it looks to satisfy his/her need, then he/she is bound to make the inquiry.

-Also, if the customer himself is making the inquiry it definitely means he is interested in your product/service & it becomes far more easier t convert him.
+Also, if the customer himself is making the inquiry it definitely means he is interested in your product/service & it becomes far easier to convert him.

-As said above inbound marketing let’s the customer take the front seat & is always on the buyer’s terms.
+As said, above inbound marketing allows the customer to take the front seat & is always on the buyer’s terms.

 It let’s the customer consume the information at his/her own leisure without interrupting their daily schedule.